wogscpar/SZZUnleashed/README.md

 ## Use SZZ Unleashed with Docker <a name="szz_docker"></a>

-A more thorough instruction in using docker to produce the results can be found in [doc/Docker.md](doc/Docker.md).
+A more thorough instruction in using Docker to produce the results can be found in [doc/Docker.md](doc/Docker.md).
 Below is a very brief instruction.

 There exists a *Dockerfile* in the repository.
 It contains all the steps in chronological order that is needed to generate the `fix_and_bug_introducing_pairs.json`.
 Simply run this command in the directory where the Dockerfile is located: